E-Maj is built on three main concepts.

 At a given time, a tables group is either in a LOGGING state or in a IDLE state.
 The LOGGING state means that all updates applied on the tables of the group are recorded.

 A tables group can be either ROLLBACKABLE, which is the standard case, or AUDIT_ONLY.
 In this latter case, it is not possible to rollback the group.
-But with this type of group, it is possible to record tables updates for auditing purposes, even with tables that do not have primary key known in PostgreSQL catalogue.
+But using this type of group allows to record tables updates for auditing purposes, even with tables that have no explicitely created primary key or with tables of type UNLOGGED or WITH OIDS.

 A mark is a particular point in the life of a tables group, corresponding to a stable point for all tables and sequences of the group.
 A mark is explicitly set by a user operation.
 It is defined by a name that must be unique for the tables group.